immutant/immutant.org/tutorials/logging.md

 In order to use an alternate logging implementation inside WildFly, you'll need to exclude the logging subsystem as we do [above] for overriding the configuration.

-## Using clojure.tools.logging

-If your application uses [clojure.tools.logging], it will automatically detect the slf4j system and just work.

 [slf4j]: http://slf4j.org/
 [logback]: http://logback.qos.ch/